MathuraMG/color-namer/README.md

 A simple js library that gives back the color-name of a hex or rgb value

 ## How to use?
-  Link your to the library https://cdn.rawgit.com/lm-n/colour-namer/db2b5b2f/colorNamer.js
+  Link your html to the library https://cdn.rawgit.com/lm-n/colour-namer/662ef43f/colorNamer.js

   Use the following functions to get a color name:
   ### hexColorName(hexvalue)